yogurt-foundation/yogurt-css-documentation/docs/layouts/display.md

 ## Display

-Utilities for controlling the display box type of an element.
+Utilities for manipulating the display box type of an element.

 ### Usage